sholokhovalexey/active-noise-control/README.md

 [^6]: **Benois, P.R., Zölzer, U.** (2019). *Psychoacoustic Optimization of a Feedback Controller for Active Noise Cancelling Headphones.*
 [^7]: **Klatt, W. A., & Martin, R.** (2025). *Control Filter Design with Convex-Set-Based Uncertainty Model for Robust Feedback Active Noise Control.*
 [^8]: **An, F., Wu, Q., & Liu, B.** (2022). *Feedback Controller Optimization for Active Noise Control Headphones Considering Frequency Response Mismatch between Microphone and Human Ear.*

-### Notice

-Please note that some images, code snippets, and text excerpts have been sourced from various publicly available materials and are not original to the repository's contributors.
-The owner apologizes for the lack of citations for these materials.